taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Back in the Amazon, up in the tree with Min.
 Min is no longer grinning.

+Min: **"Asoka...Asoka?"**

-Asoka: **"So Captain Serena smuggled us onto the Peacekeeper sub, and turns out, the werewolves are some sort of World Government robots!
-And now they're here, with those tanks and drones, heading straight for Gruta de Judeia!
-They even have satelite images of you!!"**
+Asoka: **"Uh...sorry...yeah, so then...then Haven Clarksville smuggled us onto the Peacekeeper sub...and the werewolves were there!
+They're all World Government robots!
+And the World Government has satelite images of you...they're going to kill you too!!"**

-Min: **"Ha!
-That's because some of the Exiles you're trying so hard to save have *deliberately* broadcast those images as bait."**
+Min: **"Satellite images...you know, those images were *deliberately* broadcast as bait."**

-Asoka: **"Wait, what??"**
+Asoka: **"Wait...what??"**

-Min: **"Turns out, some Exiles would prefer to go back to their shiny jail cells up in orbit rather than roam free on Earth."**

-Asoka: **"But...I thought the Orbiters were treating the Exiles really badly?"**

-Min: **"Well, they apparently got free food and stim drugs and fancy body mods up there, even while being treated like space trash."**

-Asoka: **"But then, aren't you still worried?
-If the Peacekeepers are here, they could end up finding Majhee, and all her people in the Red Zone--"**
+Min: **"I'm sorry your family was killed.
+Don't worry, that's not going to happen here."**

+Asoka: **"But...how?
+You can't hide from their satellites--"**

-Min: **"The Automata."**
+Min: **"The Automata can."**

 Asoka: **"The what?"**

-Min: **"Majhee's people.
-We call ourselves the Automata.
-And no Orbiter or werewolf robot can hunt us, not here or anywhere else!"**
+Min: **"We call ourselves the Automata.
+I'm Minka.
+And...thanks for the warning...but no Orbiter robots will be hunting *us!*"**

 ### Page 9